 Despite these extensive initiatives, there is a common perception that the United States has not been playing its historical leadership role in recent years, creating a power vacuum on the continent that Russia has tried to fill.
 A first priority for U.S. engagement in Africa, therefore, is to clearly articulate the shared interests and vision that the United States holds with Africa.
 In so doing, the United States can underscore that U.S. policy in Africa encompasses far more than simply countering Russia (or China).

 A second priority is for the U.S. to weigh-in on Russia’s geo-strategic positioning on the continent, particularly in Libya where the establishment of a Russian foothold poses a long-term threat to NATO.
-This does not mean that the U.S. should deploy forces to what is already a highly complex theatre.19 However, it should commit to supporting United Nations-backed stabilization efforts, while further isolating the influence of rebel warlord, Khalifa.
+This does not mean that the U.S. should deploy forces to what is already a highly complex theatre.19 However, it should commit to supporting United Nations-backed stabilization efforts, while further isolating the influence of rebel warlord, Khalifa Haftar.
 Most pertinently, the United States is needed to help unify the efforts of European and NATO allies in this context.
 The lack of a cohesive European response has enabled Russia to expand its leverage in this strategic region.

 A third priority is for the United States, working with African and international partners, to be more diplomatically active in conflict mitigation efforts.
 Countries such as CAR, Mali, Mozambique, and Sudan face genuine security challenges.
 If these countries perceive their security threats as spinning out of control and that they lack other options, they may be inclined to strike a deal with Moscow to send Wagner.
 These deals almost inevitably compromise the sovereignty of the African host and are difficult to terminate.
 It is in the interest of the United States and African stability to find options other than Russian mercenaries.
-To be clear, the United State should not be drawn directly into these conflicts.
+To be clear, the United States should not be drawn directly into these conflicts.
 By working with host nations and regional bodies, though, U.S. diplomatic, technical, and financial support can serve as a stabilizing counterweight to Russian destabilization.